shhossain/computer_science/Registers Cache and RAM/readme.md

 5. **Enhancing system scalability**: Cache memory helps improve system scalability by reducing impact of memory latency on overall system performance.

 ### Types of cache
+Within a CPU, there are usually multiple levels of cache organized in a hierarchy, each offering different characteristics in terms of size, latency, and proximity to the CPU cores.

 **L1 or Level 1 Cache**: It is the first level of cache memory that is present inside the processor.
 It is present in a small amount inside every core of the processor separately.
 The size of this memory ranges from 2KB to 64 KB.

 **L2 or Level 2 Cache**: It is the second level of cache memory that may present inside or outside the CPU.
 If not present inside the core, It can be shared between two cores depending upon the architecture and is connected to a processor with the high-speed bus.
 The size of memory ranges from 256 KB to 512 KB.

 **L3 or Level 3 Cache**: It is the third level of cache memory that is present outside the CPU and is shared by all the cores of the CPU.
 Some high processors may have this cache.
 This cache is used to increase the performance of the L2 and L1 cache.
 The size of this memory ranges from 1 MB to 8MB.

+# Cache Coherency:
+In multi-core processors where multiple cores share the same L3 cache, maintaining cache coherency becomes essential to ensure data consistency across cores.
+Cache coherency protocols, such as MESI (Modified, Exclusive, Shared, Invalid), are use to manage data coherence and synchronization between caches, minimizing data inconsistencies and ensuring correct program execution.

 # RAM